 After surgery has removed the cancer: Radiation may be used to try to kill any cancer that might have been left after surgery but was too small to see.
 This is known as adjuvant therapy.
-Radiation therapy is often given along with a chemotherapy drugs such as 5-fluorouracil (5-FU) or capecitabine, which may make the radiation more effective.
+Radiation therapy is often given along with a chemotherapy drug such as 5-fluorouracil (5-FU) or capecitabine, which can make the radiation more effective.
 Giving chemotherapy and radiation together is called chemoradiation.
 Some studies have shown that giving chemoradiation after surgery may help patients live longer, especially those whose cancer had spread to lymph nodes.

 - As part of the main therapy for some advanced cancers: Radiation therapy can also be used as a main therapy for some patients whose cancer is not resectable but has not spread widely throughout the body.
 Most often it is given along with chemotherapy (chemoradiation).
 The treatment in this case does not cure the cancer, but it may help patients live longer.
 More research is needed to find out how useful such therapy is and to figure out the best way to give it.

-As palliative therapy: Radiation therapy is often used to help relieve symptoms if the cancer is too advanced to be cured.
+- As palliative therapy: Radiation therapy is often used to help relieve symptoms if the cancer is too advanced to be cured.
 It may be used to relieve pain or other symptoms by shrinking tumors that are blocking passageways for blood or bile, or are pressing on nerves.
-Doctors generally agree that palliative radiation therapy for gallbladder cancer is useful.

 Possible side effects of radiation therapy

-Side effects of external radiation therapy might include sunburn-like skin problems where the radiation enters the body, nausea, vomiting, diarrhea, and fatigue.
+Side effects of radiation therapy can include sunburn-like skin problems where the radiation enters the body, nausea, vomiting, diarrhea, fatigue, and poor appetite.
 Often these go away after treatment.
 When radiation is given with chemotherapy, the side effects are often worse.
 Ask your doctor or nurse what side effects to expect and how you might prevent or relieve them.

-For more general information about radiation therapy, please see the Radiation Therapy section on our website or our document, Understanding Radiation Therapy: A Guide for Patients and Families.
+To learn more about radiation therapy, see the Radiation Therapy section on our website or our document Understanding Radiation Therapy: A Guide for Patients and Families.

 Last Medical Review: 10/29/2014